Cate Campbell: 2021

+2024

+Campbell took an 18 month break following the Tokyo Olympics in 2021 before announcing her tilt at a fifth and final Olympics, hoping to become the first Australian swimmer to do so.
+At the 2024 Australian Swimming Trials, Campbell placed 9th in the 100m freestyle heats, failing to progress to the final by 0.01.
+With her hopes to make a fifth Olympic team hinging on a top two finish in the 50 freestyle, Campbell placed seventh.
+After the race, Campbell was embraced by her sister Bronte and the other finalists.
+After receiving a standing ovation, she confirmed her retirement in a special post-race interview and bid an emotional farewell to the Chandler crowd - the same pool where Campbell begun her competitive career.
+Campbell's competitors paid homage to her for setting the standards in sprint freestyle nationally and internationally, as well as for being an inspiration in and out of the pool.

 Personal life

 In 2015, Campbell opened up about her struggles with body image.
 She confessed that pressure from TV and magazine models made her want to be skinny, however it reached the point where she was getting sick.
 She read a chapter in Michael Phelps' book Beneath the Surface, where the line "skinny swimmers aren't good swimmers" stuck out in her head.
 Her mother encouraged her to see a dietitian, and now believes "the sum of your worth is so much more than what you look like".

-On Campbell's Twitter profile, she identifies as an atheist.
-She previously identified as Christian in 2010 and 2011, stating that she needed to rely on God for her "strength and love".
+On Campbell's Twitter profile, she identifies as an atheist, but she previously identified as Christian in 2010 and 2011, stating that she needed to rely on God for her "strength and love".
 At the time her family was attending a local Baptist church in Brisbane.

 Since 2011, Campbell has been studying a degree in Mass Communication at Queensland University of Technology.
 She has stated that she wants to pursue a career that combines her interest in the media industry with her love of sport, when she retires.
 She is a member of the QUT Elite Athlete program.

 Until December 2016, Campbell lived with her sister Bronte.
 As of 2017, they are no longer housemates.
 She subsequently bought a house in Morningside, Queensland.

 Campbell enjoys hiking, listening to music, newspaper crosswords, and brewing Kombucha.
 She also owns a kayak.

 She is a supporter of Nexus Care, a not-for-profit organisation, that aims to improve the lives of those living in poverty in the northern suburbs of Brisbane.

 In November 2018, Campbell revealed she had been diagnosed with a stage one melanoma that developed in a mole she had had her whole life and had to get it removed.
 She urged her fans to get regular skin checks, stating "an hour out of your day once or twice a year is all it takes".
 She has since been praised for raising awareness of skin cancer.